 Having Trouble With Your Ignition Interlock?
-It Might Not Be Your Interlock!
+Check These First.

 When an ignition interlock user calls to report that he or she is having a problem, our customer support team will ask a series of questions to find out the source of the glitch.
 You may need to see a authorized installation and service center, but you should check these items first: